MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-get_receiptoptions.md

 ## -description

-The <b>IFaxServer::get_ReceiptOptions</b> property creates a <a href="https://msdn.microsoft.com/95bcade2-eb0c-4e6f-8f3b-9d001f999992">IFaxReceiptOptions</a> configuration interface.
+The <b>ReceiptOptions</b> property creates a <a href="https://msdn.microsoft.com/6c3d1358-6819-42e3-9be0-896ed7e2d463">FaxReceiptOptions</a> configuration object.
 The object permits a fax client application to set and retrieve the receipt configuration that the fax service uses to send fax receipts.

 This property is read-only.